Chart Color Schemes

 East Mackay faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 19.6%, significantly lower than the Australian average of 30.4%.
 Bachelor degrees are most common at 14.1%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.2%).
-Vocational credentials are held by 41.3% of residents aged 15+, with advanced diplomas at 9.7% and certificates at 31.6%.
-Educational participation is high, with 28.2% currently enrolled in formal education.
+Vocational credentials are prevalent, with 41.3% of residents aged 15+ holding them - advanced diplomas at 9.7% and certificates at 31.6%.
+Educational participation is high, with 28.2% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education